boeckmann/asm6502/README.md

 argument to destinguish from 6502 indirect addressing mode.

 ### Current Program Counter
-The special symbol `@` evaluates to the current program counter.
+The special symbol `@` evaluates to the current value of the program counter.
 It may not be confused with a local label, like `@abc`.

 ## Line syntax
-Each line may end with a comment.
-Comments start with a semicolon.
+Each line may end with a comment started by a semicolon.

 At the beginning of a line a label may be specified if the line does not contain a variable definition.